-Nurses nowadays have more importance that ever before.
+Nurses nowadays have more importance than ever before.
 Nurses are given huge responsibility in medical settings and provide care that is irreplaceable by any other means.
 Patients rely on nurses to help them regardless of their ailments.

 - Georgetown University’s online Adult Gerontology Acute Care Nurse Practitioner (AG-ACNP) program prepares qualified, BSN-educated nurses to provide acute and complex care management across a patient’s adult life.

 Bachelor’s level education is the first step to becoming a nurse practitioner.